rombrew/phobia/doc/GettingStarted.md

 We are not trying to cram all the components into a small volume.
 However, we sometimes cross the border of quality in favor of PCB size.

-Our recent HW revision is `REV5` designed in 8-layer PCB with 35um or 70um copper foil thickness.
-To improve heat dissipation it is necessary to mount an aluminium heatsink at bottom side through thermal interface.
+Our recent HW revision is `REV5` designed in 8-layer PCB with 35um copper foil thickness.
+To improve heat dissipation it is necessary to mount an aluminium heatsink at bottom side through isolated thermal interface.

 You can also try to use third-party hardware like VESC or its clones.
-Look into [Hardware VESC](HardwareVESC.md) document to get an overview of supported hardware.
+Look into [Hardware VESC](HardwareVESC.md) document to get an overview of supported third-party hardware.

 ## Basic wiring